Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 The above format defines the signature of the `"extensionConfigs"` object accepted by the deployment PUT API.
 The `"extensionConfigs"` object is a mapping of extension aliases (as defined in the deployment template) to extension configurations.
 Each extension configuration is an object.
 The properties of the object are defined by the extension schema.
-For example, the Kubernetes extension defines `kubeConfig` and `namespace`.
+For example, the Kubernetes extension defines `clusterType`, `kubeConfig`, and `namespace`.
+Extensions can define their own config object discriminators for different ways of resolving config data or instructing the deployments engine on how to fetch the data.
 Non-secure properties values are provided as an object with a `"value"` property for the actual value.
 Secure properties are provided in the reference object format described in the Bicep design section.

 #### Nested deployment extension configurations